arunkumar-mourougappane/emby-assistant/docs/README-GTK.md

-# Emby Helper - GTK Desktop Version
+# Emby Assistant - GTK Desktop Version

 A native GTK3 desktop application for monitoring your Emby server with a beautiful, responsive interface.